 When one or more tubes has degraded to the point that they cannot sustain the pressure differential created by a steam-side depressurization event (ΔPMSLB), it is necessary to include those sequences in the risk assessment as well.
 The threshold for this sequence is the lowest operable pressurizer valve setpoint.
 In some plants that will be a power-operated relief valve; for other plants where the PORVs are blocked or not installed, it will be a safety valve setpoint.
-Again, differ significantly from the . plants have experienced several events that produced pressures near these thresholds shortly after a reactor trip. plants have experienced a relatively smaller number of events (considering the numbers of each design in operation), and none that are currently aware of produced such high pressure-differentials across the tubes after a reactor tripped from normal operation.
-However, are known to have produced similarly high pressure-differentials across the tubes under other operational situations and lesser pressure differentials following trips from full power.
-On this basis the frequency of high pressure differentials on the tubes due to steam-side depressurizations is estimated at about 10-2/reactor-year for and about 10−3/reactor-year for the U-tube designs.
-When degradation has made the tubes susceptible to rupture if a steam generator depressurizes, a depressurization event becomes much more difficult for the operators to handle. onsidering the difficulty of the combined primary and secondary system failures, the probability f the plant operators failing about 10-2.
+Again, OTSG designs differ significantly from the U-tube designs.
+The plants with OTSGs have experienced several events that produced pressures near these thresholds shortly after a reactor trip.
+The plants with U-tube SGs have experienced a relatively smaller number of events (considering the numbers of each design in operation), and none that the NRC are currently aware of produced such high pressure-differentials across the tubes after a reactor tripped from normal operation.
+However, U-tube SGs are known to have produced similarly high pressure-differentials across the tubes under other operational situations and lesser pressure differentials following trips from full power.
+On this basis, the frequency of high pressure differentials on the tubes due to steam-side depressurizations is estimated at about 10-2/reactor-year for OTSG designs and about 10−3/reactor-year for the U-tube designs.
+When degradation has made the tubes susceptible to rupture if a steam generator depressurizes, a depressurization event becomes much more difficult for the operators to handle.
+As noted in section 7.4.4 of NUREG-2195, when considering the difficulty of the combined primary and secondary system failures, the probability of the plant operators failing to diagnose the occurrence of a C-SGTR after the steam line break (SLB) scenario was estimated using the Standardized Plant Analysis Risk Human Reliability Analysis (SPAR-H) worksheet to be about 2.5x10-2.
 Therefore, a tube in a Westinghouse steam generator that was susceptible to a C-SGTR from a steam-side depressurization was estimated to produce a ΔCDF/ΔLERF in the range of <1x10-9 to 3.4x10-7.
 For a CE steam generator, a tube that was susceptible to a C-SGTR from a steam-side depressurization was estimated to produce a ΔCDF/ΔLERF in the range of <1x10-9 to 5.3x10-7.

-The initiating event frequency for SG tube rupture used in NUREG-2195 was based on NUREG/CR-6928, “Industry-Average Performance for Components and Initiating Events at U.S. commercial Nuclear Power Plants,” which did not differentiate between straighttube and U-tube SG performance.
+The initiating event frequency for SG tube rupture used in NUREG-2195 was based on NUREG/CR-6928, “Industry-Average Performance for Components and Initiating Events at U.S. commercial Nuclear Power Plants,” which did not differentiate between straight-tube and U-tube SG performance.
 The ΔCDF/ΔLERF values for the Westinghouse and CE plants in NUREG-2195 (as shown above), are lower than the values previously used for a “preliminary determination” in Table 1 of IMC 0609 Appendix J, “Steam Generator Tube Integrity Findings Significance Determination Process.”

-Since OTSGs were not analyzed separately in NUREG-2195, a tube susceptible to a steam-side depressurization for a year estimated to produce a ΔCDF/ΔLERF of about 10−4/reactoryear assigned a preliminary Red.
+Since OTSGs were not analyzed separately in NUREG-2195, a tube susceptible to a steam-side depressurization for a year should still be estimated to produce a ΔCDF/ΔLERF of about 10−4/reactor-year and be assigned a preliminary Red.